Addiction Counseling (AD)

 Overview of the complex interactions of mental disorders and chemical dependency.
-Reviews and examines the key areas involving dual diagnosis: definition, diagnosis, treatment, and aftercare.
+Reviews and examines the key areas involving co-occurring disorders: definition, diagnosis, treatment, and aftercare.

 AD 8 Group Process and Leadership

 Theory and practice of group counseling, the group process, and dynamics of group interaction.